nosarthur/gita/README.md

 Custom git commands/aliases can be placed in `$XDG_CONFIG_HOME/gita/cmds.yml` (most likely `~/.config/gita/cmds.yml`).
-And they shadow the default ones in the case of name clashes.
+And they shadow the default ones if name collisions exist.

 If you want a custom command to behave like `gita fetch`, i.e., to apply command to all repos if nothing is specified,